 Form and Tone

 The poem is set up like a sonnet with two quatrains followed by two tercets.
-Although the rhyming pattern is very loose but this may be because of the translation.
+Although the rhyming pattern is very loose this may be because of the translation.
 Nether-the-less the poem has a very rough (ABAB, CDCD, EEF, GFG) pattern, although some of the rhymes are only half-rhymes.
 The poem, atypically of a sonnet is about love.
-Although this poem has sadness to it, which in to be expected given the title.
+Although this poem has a sadness to it, which is to be expected given the title.

 Summer Sadness Analysis

 The sun, on the sand, O sleeping wrestler,

 Warms a languid bath in the gold of your hair,

 A feature of symbolistic poetry is its evocative language which in the modern era can come across as quite melodramatic.
 In the first two lines, Mallarmé draws on the sun shining on the sand as a comparison with the hair of their beloved.
 In the modern era saying that somebody’s hair was gold like the sun seems like a bit of cliché but in this period that was less the case.
 The narrator personifies the sun itself, referring to it as a sleeping wrestler.
 It seems that this is used in order to draw a comparison with the person’s hair which is described as “languid” or lazy, this gives the image of free-flowing hair.
 It then continues to say that this sunshine that has previously been compared to a wrestler melts the incense from their hostile features.
 Incense is certainly a positive word.
 We associate it with pleasant smells.
 But describing someone has having hostile features suggests that this person is either ugly or angry and in this instance, I would suggest it is the latter.